-There isn't a built-in "Unique Count" feature, but in this tutorial, you'll see how to get a unique count of items in a pivot table.
+There isn't a built-in "Unique Count" feature in a normal pivot table, but in this tutorial, you'll see how to get a distinct count of items in a pivot table.

 Often we have large data sets that we want to analyse with the aid of a Pivot Table, but we only want to count the unique occurrences of some items of data.
 Unfortunately, Pivot Tables have never had the inbuilt facility to count unique values.

 In this example, the sample file has 4999 records that show product sales, with the region and salesperson name.
 The first few records are shown in the screen shot below.
 You can download the sample file at the link below.

 Creating a Pivot Table from the data would give us something like the following, if we added Person to the Values area of the Pivot table and summarised it with Count.

 However, this is giving us a count of all the transactions, not the count of the unique number of people who made those transactions within each Region.

 There are workarounds that you can use, to get a unique count:

 All four methods are described below, along with a performance comparison between methods 2 and 3.

 In Excel 2013, if you add a pivot table's source data to the workbook's Data Model, it is easy to create a unique count.